THE JOURNEY SO FAR...

 EARLY LIFE & EDUCATION

 In 2006, he won a full-ride scholarship to attend Arizona State University, where he earned a Bachelors of Science in Design for Architectural Studies, in 2010.
-During his time at ASU, he learned and applied architectural concepts from instructors like Max Underwood, Milagros Zingoni, Zubin Shroff, Michael Dobry, Ken McCown, Thomas Morton, Mark Ryan, Renada Hejduk, Scott Murff, Nan Ellin, and Will Heywood.
+During his time at ASU, he learned architectural concepts from instructors like Max Underwood, Milagros Zingoni, Zubin Shroff, Michael Dobry, Ken McCown, Thomas Morton, Mark Ryan, Renada Hejduk, Scott Murff, Nan Ellin, and Will Heywood.

-In 2011, Cosenza had a successful stint as a painting instructor at Scottsdale's Brush Bar, where he learned how to teach painting techniques to large groups of people; often completing new paintings on a nightly basis.
+In 2011, Cosenza had a year-long stint as a painting instructor at Scottsdale's Brush Bar, where he learned how to teach painting techniques to large groups of people; often completing new paintings on a nightly basis.

 NOTABLE WORKS